indigo423/blog.no42.org/content/page/about.md

 ### Places I've worked

 * 2022 - today, joined the product management team at OpenNMS as subject matter expert for network monitoring and performance management
-* 2015 - 2022, full-time contributor for the OpenNMS as open-source network monitoring advocate
+* 2015 - 2022, full-time contributor at The OpenNMS Group as an open source network monitoring advocate
 * 2011 - 2015, University of Applied Sciences Hochschule Fulda, research assistant Computer Science department
 * 2010 - 2015, Open Source network monitoring with OpenNMS, Freelancer
 * 2007 - 2010, NETHINKS GmbH, provide network monitoring services with OpenNMS